 This is a very down and dirty explanation, but you get the gist of it.
 What they have in common is that they’re both gluten free.

-Sometimes we get so caught up in what has gluten in eat, we forget that there are hundreds of foods you can safely eat that are naturally gluten free.
+Sometimes we get so caught up in foods containing gluten, we forget that there are hundreds of foods you can safely eat that are naturally gluten free.
 These are the foods you should start with.
 The rest of those gluten free food products?
 They’re treats – not sustenance.

 Here is my very abbreviated list of naturally gluten free foods.
 This isn’t necessarily what I will buy from the store, but if you want to do this right, this is a good place to start.
 Below this section is a long list of my favorite gluten free recipes.